Belhaven Hill School takes a broad view of its role as an educational charity and endeavours to act in accordance with the values that it represents.

 - Borders Cricket Club (use of School gym for training)

-- West Barns Primary School (use of school minibuses and drivers for events)
+- West Barns Primary School (use of PA system for events)

 - Scotland’s Gardens Scheme (school gardens open biannually in aid of this charity)

 Please contact the Headmaster if you are interested in access to any of our facilities.

 Holiday Camps – The school is happy to let educational groups and other institutions rent or make use of its buildings, facilities and grounds during holiday periods.
 In the recent past the following organisations have enjoyed staying at Belhaven:

 If you run an organisation which might be interested in using Belhaven’s facilities, or renting the school buildings during the holidays, please contact the Headmaster.

 See our 'Charitable Activities' page for charity events from September 2020-Feb 2023.